yumichen5789/Yumi_BSEPortfolio/index.md

 # First Milestone
 <iframe width="560" height="315" src="https://www.youtube.com/embed/Gvu_VZZnCaM?si=l0y226hM3NC3DdzU" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 In this milestone, I completed the basis of the project.
 I connected the ultrasonic sensor and buzzer to the arduino and added the code to Arduino IDE.
 Now the project works.
 How it works is you place your hand at different distances from the ultrasonic sensor and the buzzer will play different frequencies of sound.
 The sounds I chose were the notes C,D,E,F,G,A,B from the C major scale and I also added a high frequency of 800hertz inside the code to make the sounds more distinguishable.
 The first challenge I faced was not building the hardware correctly, after I fixed that I realized the hardware wasn’t connected to the software.
-Though they may be fundamentary steps on a project, as a beginner, these issues have taught me quite a bit in focusing on detail.
+Though they may be fundamental steps on a project, as a beginner, these issues have taught me quite a bit in focusing on detail.
 The next challenge I encountered was in the code.
 The documentation I followed for this project has their pins set to 9 for their piezo buzzer however mine was smaller in size so it could only reach pin 11.
 The buzzer didn’t work because in the code the pins were still at pin 9 and after realizing and changing the pin to11, the buzzer worked.
 My plan for modifications is trying to make the buzzer play a short song.

 # Schematics